 Virtual races are remotely held events that allow runners the flexibility of racing a specified distance of a well known course within a set timeframe, without having to attend a physical event.
-Virtual races mean you can take part in a lightly competitive run whenever and wherever you like!
+Virtual races mean you can take part in a lightly competitive run whenever and wherever you like.!

-How can I do a virtual race?
+How do virtual races work?

 You can get yourself set up and running a virtual race in no time.
 The magic of virtual racing is that it works exactly the same as normal racing, but the race can be run at any location and any pace, whether that’s your usual training ground or on a treadmill inside.